jgschis/BasicPlusParser/README.md

-This is an error tolerant parser for the Basic + language (of Open Insight).
+This is an error tolerant parser and static analyser for the Basic + language (of Open Insight).
 The parser creates a syntax tree from Basic + source code.
 The parser is capable of detecting unreachable code and unassigned variables.
 It also reports  syntax/semantic/usage errors.

 ``` csharp